August 11, 2026

-What is an AI procurement solution?
+What is AI procurement software?

-AI procurement software is technology that automates and optimizes how you buy goods and services.
+AI procurement software uses machine learning and generative AI to automate buying tasks like vendor sourcing, spend analysis, contract management, and purchase approvals.
 Instead of manually routing purchase requests, comparing vendor quotes in spreadsheets, or chasing down approvals over email, these platforms use machine learning and generative AI to handle those tasks faster and with fewer errors.

 Most AI procurement solutions cover four core capabilities: